Shop By Category

 This sacrifice is not a difficult decision for most, as caregivers love their patients and family members.
 However, neglecting to pursue other relationships in your life and maintain a caregiving-life balance can lead to feelings of isolation and loneliness.

 Caregivers may feel as though nobody else understands the challenges they face or the difficulty of their situation.
 Caregivers severely decrease their social interaction as they have to be with their recipients often all day and night.
-In fact, sometimes the only social interaction caregivers partake in is interacting with their recipients.
+In fact, sometimes the only social interaction caregivers partake in is interacting with their recipients, and if those recipients are dealing with dementia or other conditions that make socializing difficult, then caregivers can become even more lonely.

 Caregiver stress describes a form of stress that accompanies caring for another person.
 If you care for a family member, you are likely with them 24/7.
 If you are a paid caregiver, you may be on-call throughout the night.
 These responsibilities and duties can be draining and cause you to feel too exhausted to care for yourself.
 This is caregiver stress.

-Journaling for caregiver stress can look like writing about the specific incidents of caregiving that make you feel sad, angry, bitter, overwhelmed, and hurt.
-Just getting your emotions out can help promote relaxation and calmness.
+Journaling for caregiver stress can look like writing about specific incidents that make you feel sad, angry, bitter, overwhelmed, and hurt.
+Venting your emotions can help promote relaxation and calmness.

-To maximize the benefits of journaling, try to journal at least once a day.
-Whether this is first thing in the morning or right before bed, getting in a journal session can help you keep track of your mental health and make progress.
+To maximize the benefits of journaling, try to write at least once a day.
+Whether this is first thing in the morning or right before bed, getting in a journal session helps you keep track of your mental health and make progress.
 Find what works best for you.
 Maybe you enjoy typing, or maybe you enjoy writing in a notebook.
+If writing doesn’t work for you, try making voice recordings on your phone.
 Pursue whatever method you enjoy the most.

-Another tip for journaling is to just write.
-You don’t have to formulate complicated sentences to reap the benefits of notebook therapy.
+Another tip for getting started is to just write.
+You don’t have to create complicated sentences to reap the benefits of notebook therapy.
 In fact, writing exactly what’s on your mind may be the most therapeutic form of notebook therapy.
 Don’t stress over the way you sound or having perfect grammar.
 If you are journaling at all, you are successful.

 Look for patterns in your journaling.
 Maybe you notice a trend of anxiety after specific incidents when caregiving, or when your recipient spends time with specific family members.
 Maybe you notice trends in depression on the weekends when you are missing out on family or friend events to be with your older adult.